 1. DFYI and MYI: deformed ice.
 The 5-class scheme involves both ice age and deformation state.
 An ideal classification of level and deformed ice requires separation between deformation states in every ice age category (mainly: young ice, FYI, and MYI).
-However, the GIA classifier does this only for FYI, such is common practice of SAR-based sea ice classification (e.g., see review by Zakhvatkina et al. (2019)).
-Specifically, the DFYI class refers to rough FYI with stronger C-band backscatter due to either ridging or the presence of other rough surface features, e.g., pancake ice.
+However, the GIA classifier does this only for FYI, such is common practice of SAR-based sea ice classification (e.g. see review by Zakhvatkina et al. (2019)).
+Specifically, the DFYI class refers to rough FYI with stronger C-band backscatter due to either ridging or the presence of other rough surface features, e.g. pancake ice.

 MYI surface is usually rougher than younger ice types due to more accumulated deformation.
-The separation of MYI deformation states using SAR-based classification is challenging due to stronger presence of volume scattering from the desalinated
+The separation of MYI deformation states using SAR-based classification is challenging due to stronger presence of volume scattering from the desalinated and porous upper ice layer (increasing backscatter from level ice) as well as weathering of deformation features (decreasing backscatter from deformed ice) (Dierking and Dall, 2007; Dierking, 2008; Casey et al., 2014).
+As this study uses only C-band

-- and porous upper ice layer (increasing backscatter from level ice) as well as weathering of deformation features (decreasing backscatter from deformed ice) (Dierking and Dall, 2007, 2008; Casey et al., 2014); Dierking and Dall (2007, 2008); Casey et al. (2014) ).
-As this study uses only C-band HH and HV intensities only, this volume scattering component in MYI is significant, and while the capacity of fully polarimetric data to distinguish between surface and volume scattering is not available (Moen et al., 2013; Casey et al., 2014).
-For the same reason, the contribution from volume scattering and ice deformation to strong SAR - 270 backscatter (characteristic of both DFYI and MYI) cannot be perfectly separated, creating ambiguities also between DFYI and MYI.
-Thus, although MYI is not necessarily physically associated with ice deformation, this study labels groups MYI together with DFYI as 'deformed ice.'
+220 HH and HV intensities, this volume scattering component in MYI is significant, and the capacity of fully polarimetric data to distinguish between surface and volume scattering is not available (Moen et al., 2013; Casey et al., 2014).
+For the same reason, the contribution from volume scattering and ice deformation to strong SAR backscatter (characteristic of both DFYI and MYI) cannot be perfectly separated, creating ambiguities also between DFYI and MYI.
+Thus, although MYI is not necessarily physically associated with ice deformation, this study labels MYI together with DFYI as 'deformed ice.'